|Capt. Harold Walden

 The POWs received their first meal

-at about 3:30 that afternoon.
-Meals on the
+at about dawn and eating.
+Meals on the ship

-ship consisted of a little rice, fish, and
+consisted of a little rice, fish, and water.

-water.
-Three fourths of a cup of water was
+Three fourths of a cup of water was shared by twenty

 At four-thirty in the afternoon, the ship experienced its worse attack.
 It was hit at least three times, by bombs, on its bridge and stern.
 Most of the POWs were wounded by ricocheting bullets or shrapnel from explosions.
 Bombs that exploded near the ship sent turrets of water over it.
 Bullets from the fighters hit the metal hull plates at an angle that prevent most from penetrating the hull.
 Somewhere on the ship a fire had started but was put out after several hours.

-After the first raid, the ship was left alone by "playing possum" in the water.
-The fighters went after the other ships in the convoy.
 The moaning and muttering of men who were losing their minds kept the POWs up all night.
 That night 25 POWs died in the hold.
 The ship reached Subic Bay at 2:30 in the morning.
-It was a suitable landing place.
+It was brought in close to shore at a suitable landing place.

 Sometime after midnight, the POWs heard noise on deck as women and children were unloaded.
 During the night, the medics in the ship's hold were ordered out by a Japanese officer to tend to the Japanese wounded.
 One of the medics recalled that the dead, dying and wounded were everywhere.